Requirements for Web Protection

 Despite the duplicate inspection of each packet, the use of two packet inspectors (including Web Protection) on the same network should not significantly impact on performance if the inspectors use different drivers.

 However, conflicts will occur if both inspectors attempt to use the same driver to examine the packets.
-Due to the potential performance issues, we would recommend disabling Web Protection on those networks where the DPI component leverages the same driver as Web Protection.
+Due to the potential performance issues, we recommend you disable Web Protection on networks where the DPI component leverages the same driver as Web Protection.

 France (FR) France1